Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Apr 13, 2026

 Oil is hovering above $100 a barrel.
 Air cargo rates to North America have climbed 58%.
 Container shipping rates are up 8% globally.
-For logistics leaders facing this reality, AI route optimization becomes an operational lever that determines whether a quarter holds the line on margin or collapses through it.
+For enterprise retailers, FMCG brands, e-commerce operators, and 3PLs managing complex last-mile operations across North America, Europe, India, and Southeast Asia, AI-powered route optimization is now the critical lever that determines whether a quarter holds the line on margin or collapses through it.

 “Rising fuel costs will start to show up in the cost of freight in one to two billing cycles, usually depicted as a fuel surcharge,” says Nishith Rastogi, CEO of Locus.
 For shippers rethinking lanes, he adds that switching shipping routes can extend delivery by up to 10 days.

+The data confirms the urgency of the shift: 42% of carriers are already deploying AI for pricing and lane optimization, and businesses implementing AI-driven delivery optimization consistently report fuel savings of 15–30% within the first operational quarter.
 That is the new operating reality.
-Routing is no longer about saving money but about protecting margin.
+Routing is no longer about saving money — it is about protecting margin.
 Traditional routing cannot do that job.
 AI-powered route optimization can.

 Why Logistics Margins Are Under Pressure From Every Direction